-Treatment for a sinus infection aims to unblock and drain sinuses.
+Treatment for a sinus infection aims to unblock and drain the sinuses.

 If a person has had a sinus infection for more than 7–10 days, the doctor may prescribe antibiotic therapy, but only if the infection is bacterial.
 Viral sinus infections often go away without treatment.

 Another option is to use a prescription nasal spray to reduce swelling in the nasal passages.
 This allows the mucus to drain out of the sinuses more easily.
-Your doctor may also prescribe a saline solution to flush excess mucus out of your nose.
+Your doctor may also prescribe a saline solution to flush excess mucus from your nose.

-If a person has a fungal infection in the sinuses, the doctor will prescribe an antifungal drug.
-If antifungal medications don’t work, or if your sinus infection is very severe, your doctor may prescribe oral steroids.
-These are powerful drugs and people should discuss any possible side effects with their doctor first.
+The doctor will prescribe an antifungal drug if a person has a fungal infection in the sinuses.
+If antifungal medications don’t work or your sinus infection is severe, your doctor may prescribe oral steroids.
+These are powerful drugs, and people should discuss any possible side effects with their doctor first.

 In very severe cases, such as when a sinus infection doesn’t respond to medication or has spread to other parts of the face, a person may need surgery to remove blockages.

-There are different treatments for sinus infection, each depending on how severe the case of sinusitis is.
+There are different treatments for sinus infection, each depending on how severe the sinusitis is.
 Listed below are the most common approaches to treatment for sinus infection